 To me it is worth the extra time to prepare and be purposely effective because it is a way of having that “ounce of prevention”…sorry, fellow Canadians, but a “gram of prevention” just doesn’t have the right ring to this sayin’! 😉

 My main issue with just using textbooks/worktexts for math every year

 With a large family of multi-grade levels, I personally find it very challenging (sometimes impossible) to keep from fading out (a.k.a. staring blankly for a few moments) on what my kids are studying in math if each one of them is on a different sub-topic because they have separate math textbooks or programs – I didn’t even like that style as much years ago when I just had 2 or 3 kids to teach (now there are 6 plus a preschooler)…

 Let’s say one kid is doing addition of fractions but forgot how, another kid is multiplying by triple factors for the first time, and another one is learning about exponents and graphing – and one by one, they pop over to your work area one morning for extra help as you’re getting set up for the history unit in the afternoon while baking some vittles, and keeping an eye on a toddler who wants her brother’s pencil case.
 Sure, we can do OK with the traditional approach of “come to me or to an older sibling or Dad as needed” with their questions and I’m thankful my kids are generally quite good with being independent learners.
-Yes, we sometimes use DVDs (e.g. Mastering Essential Math Skills by Richard W. Fisher – full disclosure – we do not sell that product at this time and haven’t yet done so) or a Youtube video to teach math but our family doesn’t like using video regularly for math.
+Yes, we sometimes use DVDs (e.g. Mastering Essential Math Skills by Richard W. Fisher – full disclosure – we do not sell that product at this time and haven’t yet done so) or a Youtube video to teach math but our family doesn’t like using video regularly for math, at least until high school levels.
 However, I really would like to see a more cohesive sense to homeschooling math with all these ages from around grades 3/4 to grades 7/8.